“Tis the season” …for annoying auto-responders.

 - It makes work for everyone else: Many of us get over 200 emails per day.
 We have to go through it.
 And we previously had you marked as an allowed sender.
 So you’re breaking trust, at least on the email side.

 - Telling people about your tropical plans is snobbish.
 It’s “nice” you’re going to the Bahamas or to Fiji.
 But please keep it to yourself on your autoreply.
-Otherwise I might just send an anonymous email to the border patrol about some alleged exploits you’re off to take part in on that little tropical island hop*.

 - Voice mail is very different than email and vacation messages are fine there, IMO.
 If I call you, and I need you, and I wait to HEAR your message, then I asked for it.
 Details about your absence might help those who REALLY want to reach you, so that’s the place for the info about your fancy trip.